Frequently Asked Questions about Fraternities and IFC

 16. What are the costs of joining a chapter?

 The Greek Experience is an investment in your student's future.
 The leadership skills, the academic assistance, and friendships will benefit your student beyond their college days.
 The perception that fraternities and sororities are only an option for the "rich" students is widespread and false.
 Greek organizations are quite affordable and fees go to services that will positively impact your student.
 To assist members, chapters may offer scholarships and grants.
 The cost to join will vary from chapter to chapter.
-There are three kinds of costs: one time costs (pledge & initiation fees), recurring costs (membership dues, room and board rates) and special costs (tee shirts, social functions, etc).
+There are three kinds of costs: one time costs (new member & initiation fees), recurring costs (membership dues, room and board rates) and special costs (tee shirts, social functions, etc).
 Ask the various chapters specific questions about each area.
 You may also refer to the "Financial Information" section of this website for cost information on the various fraternities/sororities.
 We encourage all interested students to ask for financial information prior to joining.

 17. What will students get out of Greek Life that they would not get out of any other college organization?